webda2l/symfony-docs/routing.rst

             # you can optionally exclude some files/subdirectories when loading attributes
             # (the value must be a string or an array of PHP glob patterns)
-            # NOTE: For now, this will only work if you are using the string, glob notation for the
-            #       resource value.
-The array notation containing `path` & `namespace` will not work,
-            #       and neither will using a non-glob string like `'../src/Controller'`.
             # exclude: '../../src/Controller/{Debug*Controller.php}'

     .. code-block:: xml